-The FY26 Proposed Budget represents the accumulation of many months of teamwork by staff to provide a document that contains communications, financial, and planning information for the City Council and residents to use in reviewing budgetary and policy proposals for the next fiscal year.
+The FY26 Approved Budget represents the accumulation of many months of teamwork by staff to provide a document that contains communications, financial, and planning information for the City Council and residents to use in reviewing budgetary and policy proposals for the next fiscal year.
 The City of Indian Harbour Beach does not rise or fall on the work of any one individual but is the result of each employee working as a team to deliver services to our residents and visitors.
 The reader is encouraged to remember that the state of the City is not only the result of the efforts of the current Mayor and Council Members, leadership team, and staff, but is built upon the foundation provided by those who served before us.
 What we have today in the City of Indian Harbour Beach is an inheritance given to us by those who have previously walked the path that we now walk.
 We have a solemn obligation to continue to be the best possible stewards of our City's financial and natural resources.

-As I have served this community for the past three years, I continue to be humbled every day to be entrusted by the City Council to serve as your City Manager.
+As I have served this community for the past three and a half years, I continue to be humbled every day to be entrusted by the City Council to serve as your City Manager.
 In summary, I would like to express my appreciation to those individuals who have enabled the production of this document.
 Each employee deserves specific recognition for their role played in our organization, although space does not permit me to recognize each employee individually.
 However, the following individuals merit special recognition:

-- Sue Frank, MMC, City Clerk, merits recognition for the tireless proofreading and editing of the individual FY26 Budget documents and all my writings throughout the year.
-She is exceptionally graceful when pointing out glaringly obvious typos and technical jargon. - Nikki Gold, Executive Assistant to the City Manager, merits recognition for balancing the demands of the front counter while having more on her plate than a defensive lineman at an all-you-can-eat buffet.
-Ms. Gold's positive attitude, continuous learning ethos, and willingness to help others are examples of a selfless public servant we all should strive to be. - Orrie Covert, Assistant to the City Manager, merits recognition for his willingness to embrace such a multifaceted portfolio of work that enables me to focus on regular management responsibilities and the development of this document. - Angie Dollens, Comptroller, warrants exceptional recognition for her time devoted to the development of personnel line-item budgets and her aid in projections of future revenues.
+- Sue Frank, MMC, retired City Clerk, merits recognition for the tireless proofreading and editing of the individual FY26 Proposed Budget documents and all my writings throughout the year.
+She was exceptionally graceful when pointing out glaringly obvious typos and technical jargon. - Nikki Gold, former Executive Assistant to the City Manager and current Acting City Clerk, merits recognition for balancing the demands of the front counter while having more on her plate than a defensive lineman at an all-you-can-eat buffet.
+Ms. Gold's positive attitude, continuous learning ethos, and willingness to help others are examples of a selfless public servant we all should strive to be.
+Through the City's informal succession planning efforts and her efforts to grow professionally, I was able to promote Ms. Gold to the position of Acting City Clerk on September 5, 2025.
+I am confident she will excel in her new position and will likely remove her "acting" title no later than January 31, 2025. - Orrie Covert, Assistant to the City Manager, merits recognition for his willingness to embrace such a multifaceted portfolio of work that enables me to focus on regular management responsibilities and the development of this document.
+Although largely not understood by most residents, the energy and performance Mr. Covert brings to the position expand the capacity of all departments to provide more effective and efficient public services to residents and visitors.
+His continuous improvement ethos is a driving force in many of our recent improvements.

+- Angie Dollens, Comptroller, warrants exceptional recognition for her time devoted to the development of personnel line-item budgets and her aid in projections of future revenues.
 Ms. Dollens quickly earned the trust and respect of her fellow department directors and is working tirelessly to finalize a stalled software implementation she inherited while modernizing practices of the Finance Department.
 Her quiet demeanor, professionalism, and tenacity are unparalleled.

-Finally, any errors or omissions contained within the FY26 Proposed Budget are solely my responsibility.
+Finally, any errors or omissions contained within the FY26 Approved Budget are solely my responsibility.